Lease Accounting Holiday Wish List

 Q & A with Jackson Cross Partners'(3)

-Authored by Lou Battagliese In the years leading up to the 2019 Transition Date for ASC 842 and IFRS 16, we authored a couple of articles on FASB’s Gift and Moneyballing CRE where we projected that the significant investment in new systems, data assembly, financial integration and new processes and controls would pay substantial dividends … Continued
+In the years leading up to the 2019 Transition Date for ASC 842 and IFRS 16, we authored a couple of articles on FASB’s Gift and Moneyballing CRE where we projected that the significant investment in new systems, data assembly, financial integration and new processes and controls would pay substantial dividends in the overall asset … Continued

-Authored by: Dave Dilworth, Esq.
 Thanks for the great feedback on my last post on short-term leases, I received a few questions about this statement on potential negative impacts, “Signing short-term leases exposes a lessee to tremendous risk in retaining the underlying asset, and to predict the cost of that lease.”
-I’ll expand on those … Continued
+I’ll expand on those two risks here.

 The recent economic challenges related to the COVID-19 pandemic have caused businesses to look for ways to raise cash to weather the financial storm.
 A number of companies are looking into sale and lease-back transactions (SLB) of their own real estate as a way to raise capital.